Study in the United Kingdom

 • London is one of the world's most expensive cities to live in.
 Many students choose universities outside London — Manchester, Leeds, Birmingham, Edinburgh, Nottingham — and find they get an equally strong degree at meaningfully lower accommodation and living costs.
 This is worth factoring into your choice seriously.

-• The Graduate Route visa has a two-year limit.
-After those two years, you need to find a sponsored job to stay on.
-The Skilled Worker visa requires employer sponsorship, and not all UK employers have sponsorship licences.
-The transition from graduate visa to long-term work requires planning, not just hoping.
+• The Graduate Route has a time limit.
+Current GOV.UK guidance says the standard duration changes from 2 years to 18 months for applications made from 1 January 2027.
+After that period, you need to find a sponsored job to stay on.
+The Skilled Worker route requires employer sponsorship, and not all UK employers have sponsorship licences.
+The transition from graduate status to long-term work requires planning, not just hoping.

 • Scotland has a different university system.
 Scottish undergraduate degrees are typically four years (not three), equivalent to a bachelor's with honours.
 If you are comparing programs, check whether you are looking at a three-year English degree or a four-year Scottish degree — both are fully recognised.